Safest Teeth Whiteners

 A doctor will determine the best treatment for your tongue dots or sores based on what is causing them.
 To diagnose tongue sores, a doctor or dentist may examine the spots, perform a biopsy, or take swabs to test for bacterial infections.

-In many cases, there is no specific treatment for red dots on the tongue, and they heal naturally over time.
+There is no specific treatment for red dots on the tongue; they heal naturally over time.

 In this article